RobinEcho/Evil_Castle/README.md

 Xin Xie - D17128351:

-Drawing pictures for characters, bosses and monsters of first 3 floors
+Drawing pictures for characters, bosses and monsters of first 3 floors, items and equipments

 Inventory interface